Rythe-Interactive/Rythe-LLRI/docs/source/fundamentals.rst

 Acquisition
 ^^^^^^^^^^^
 Some objects can be acquired through API usage.
-For example, adapters are obtained through :func:`legion::graphics::llri::Instance::enumerateAdapters`.
+For example, adapters are obtained through :func:`llri::Instance::enumerateAdapters`.

 By convention, all functions prefixed with "enumerate" are acquisition functions, meaning that the resources returned are created/destroyed internally, and the user does not receive any form of ownership over the returned objects.